vbmacher/intellij-cucumber-scala/README.md

 1. `git clone git@github.com:danielwegener/intellij-cucumber-scala.git`
 2. `sbt updateIdea` will download the idea sdk to the SDK folder and all required plugins
 3. Import the project as sbt project into IDEA.
-Make sure to use the downloaded IDEA version (e.g. `$project_root/idea/143.371.42`) as plugin sdk.

 Now you can build this plugin with `sbt package`